 If you’re new to the city this is the fastest and most fun way to meet new friends and stay over free of charge before you find yourself an apartment.

-We hope these travel apps will brighten your day and lessen your planning troubles.
+We hope these travel apps for remote workers will brighten your day and lessen your planning troubles.
 Have a safe trip!